SharePoint/sp-dev-docs/docs/general-development/color-palettes-and-fonts-in-sharepoint.md

 ## Font schemes
 <a name="font"> </a>

 Fonts are defined in the font scheme (.spfont file) and the master page preview (.preview file) for a given SharePoint site.
 The font scheme defines the fonts that are used in four areas: title, navigation, heading, and body.
-Seven font schemes are included in SharePoint 2013.
+Seven font schemes are included in SharePoint.
 You can create additional font schemes.
 The font scheme files are located in the **15** subfolder of the Theme Gallery of the root site of the site collection (http:// _SiteCollectionName_/_catalogs/theme/15/).
 To access the Theme Gallery from the SharePoint user interface, on the **Site Settings** page, under **Web Designer Galleries**, select **Themes**, and then select **15**.